veda-consulting-company/uk.co.vedaconsulting.mailchimp/README.md

 "Interest Groupings" which each contain a number of "Mailchimp Groups", to differentiate them from CiviCRM groups.

+**Note: Before you do any sync make sure to backup your mailchimp and civicrm contacts.**

 ## How to Install

 1. Download extension from https://github.com/veda-consulting/uk.co.vedaconsulting.mailchimp/releases/latest.